rails/sprockets/guides/end_user_asset_generation.md

 <%= asset_path("foo.js") %>
 ```

 Why would you want to use this behavior?
-It is common behavior where you might want to include an entire directory of files in a top level javascript.
+It is common behavior where you might want to include an entire directory of files in a top level JavaScript.
 You can do this in sprockets using `require_tree .`

 ```
 //= require_tree .